Roger Manners, 5th Earl of Rutland: Marriage

 He married Elizabeth Sidney (d.
 1612), daughter of Sir Philip Sidney and stepdaughter of Robert Devereux, 2nd Earl of Essex, on 5 March 1599.
+She made arrangements to meet Anne of Denmark on her journey from Scotland in June 1603.
+She visited the spa at Bath for her health in June 1605.

+Elizabeth, Countess of Rutland, paid Zachary Bethell a contribution towards the cost of the court masque Hymenaei in January 1606.
+She also contributed to the costs of her costume by buying items from Holmead, a silkman, and a "tire woman" who provided a coronet and a ruff.

 The marriage was childless, and is widely believed to have been unhappy.
 It has been speculated that the marriage was not consummated, possibly because Rutland had syphilis, which may also have been the cause of Rutland's rapidly declining health in his last years.

 Death

 He died in 1612 at the age of 35, and his titles passed to his brother, Francis Manners.
 In 1618–19, Gerard Johnson the elder built a tomb in St Mary the Virgin's Church at Bottesford, Leicestershire commemorating the fifth earl and his wife.
 Rutland's mother had previously commissioned Johnson to erect two monuments commemorating the 3rd and 4th earls in 1591.

 Shakespeare authorship

 In the early 20th century, Roger Manners was proposed as a candidate for the authorship of Shakespeare's literary work in the Shakespearean authorship question.
 His candidacy was first suggested by Burkhard Herrmann (using the pseudonym "Peter Alvor") in 1906, who argued that Rutland collaborated with the Earl of Southampton to create the works.
 Rutland wrote the comedies, the narrative poems and the sonnets.
 The theory was adopted by other writers, who dropped Southampton as a collaborator.
 It was most vigorously promoted by the German critic Karl Bleibtreu (1907), and later supported by a number of other authors, including Lewis Frederick Bostelmann (1909), the Belgian politician Célestin Demblon (1912) and the Russian writers Pyotr Sergeevich Porokhovshchikov (1940) and Ilya Gililov (2003).